Ghibli Museum: Stained glass

+Throughout the museum, there are several works of stained glass featuring various characters from Studio Ghibli films, such as Totoro and the lesser-known blue Chu Totoros.

 Tickets

 Tickets to the Ghibli Museum are only accepted if bought in advance.
 They range in price from ¥1,000 for adults to ¥700 for 13–18-year-olds, ¥400 for 7–12-year-olds, and ¥100 for 4–6-year-olds.
 Younger children can enter the museum for free.